ArwynFr/stack-homepage/README.md

 *   The image is pulled from Github Packages
 *   The stack is deployed on a swarm behind a traefik reverse

-The traefik configuration is beyond the scope of this repository
+The traefik configuration is beyond the scope of this repository, but it is avilable on [my infrastructure repository](https://github.com/ArwynFr/infrastructure).

 ## How to contribute